data-apis/array-api/spec/API_specification/linear_algebra_functions.md

 -   **a**: _&lt;array&gt;_

     -   input array.
-If `axis` is `None`, `a` must be either one- or two-dimensional.

 -   **axis**: _Optional\[ Union\[ int, Tuple\[ int, int ] ] ]_

     -   If an integer, `axis` specifies the axis (dimension) along which to compute vector norms.

         If a 2-tuple, `axis` specifies the axes (dimensions) defining two-dimensional matrices for which to compute matrix norms.

         If `None`,

         -   if `a` is one-dimensional, the function computes the vector norm.
         -   if `a` is two-dimensional, the function computes the matrix norm.
-        -   if `a` has more than two dimensions, the function computes the vector norm for vectors defined by the last axis (dimension).
-Equivalent to specifying `axis=-1`.
+        -   if `a` has more than two dimensions, the function computes the vector norm over all array values (i.e., equivalent to computing the vector norm of a flattened array).

         Negative indices must be supported.
 Default: `None`.

 -   **keepdims**: _bool_